ESPN: 2000s

-Challenges began to appear in the 2000s.
-ESPN began to shed viewers, more than 10 million over a period of several years in the 2010s even while paying large sums of money for the broadcast rights to properties like the NFL, NBA and College Football Playoff.
+Challenges began in the 2000s.
+ESPN started losing viewers, more than 10 million over a period of several years in the 2010s, even while paying large sums for the broadcast rights to properties like the NFL, NBA and College Football Playoff.

-On April 26, 2017, approximately 100 ESPN employees were notified that their positions with the sports network had been terminated, among them athletes-turned-analysts Trent Dilfer and Danny Kanell, and noted journalists like NFL beat reporter Ed Werder and Major League Baseball expert Jayson Stark.
-Further cost-cutting measures taken included moving the studio operations of ESPNU to Bristol from Charlotte, North Carolina, reducing its longtime MLB studio show Baseball Tonight to Sundays as a lead-in to the primetime game and adding the MLB Network-produced Intentional Talk to ESPN2's daily lineup.
+On April 26, 2017, approximately 100 ESPN employees were notified that their positions with the sports network had been terminated—among them athletes-turned-analysts Trent Dilfer and Danny Kanell, and noted journalists like NFL beat reporter Ed Werder and MLB expert Jayson Stark.
+Further cost-cutting measures included moving the studio operations of ESPNU to Bristol from Charlotte, North Carolina, reducing its longtime MLB studio show Baseball Tonight to Sundays as a lead-in to the primetime game and adding the MLB Network-produced Intentional Talk to ESPN2's daily lineup.

 On April 12, 2018, ESPN began a supplemental over-the-top streaming service known as ESPN+.

 After having last carried national-televised NHL games in 2004, ESPN and ABC agreed in March 2021 on a seven-year contract to televise games, with some airing on ESPN+ and Hulu.
 The contract also awarded four of the seven Stanley Cup Finals to both ESPN and ABC.
 All other nationally televised games would air on TBS and TNT under a separate deal the league struck with Turner Sports the following month.